Jesus-Nunez-de-Arenas/MetaCrew/README.md

 # TFG

-Repository of the TFG of Jesús Núñez de Arenas Llamas
+Repository for the **Final Degree Project** of **Jesús Núñez de Arenas Llamas**.

-# Structure of the project
+This project explores **MetaCrew**, a system for generating and coordinating groups of AI agents that are evaluated on a variety of benchmarks.

+---

-## Schema
+##  📂 Project Structure

 ```
 TFG/